liriliri/vivy-docs/README.md

 ## Note

-This repo is only used for VIVY [releases](https://github.com/liriliri/vivy-docs/releases/) and [issue reporting](https://github.com/liriliri/vivy-docs/issues).
+This repo is also used for VIVY [releases](https://github.com/liriliri/vivy-docs/releases/) and [issue reporting](https://github.com/liriliri/vivy-docs/issues).